Senior (OTC:SNIRF) Reaches New 52-Week High at $1.61

-Senior plc (OTC:SNIRF – Get Rating)’s share price reached a new 52-week high on Tuesday .
-The stock traded as high as C$1.61 and last traded at C$1.61, with a volume of 0 shares trading hands.
+Senior plc (OTC:SNIRF – Get Rating) shares reached a new 52-week high on Monday .
+The stock traded as high as C$1.61 and last traded at C$1.61, with a volume of 0 shares changing hands.
 The stock had previously closed at C$1.61.

-SNIRF has been the topic of several research analyst reports.
-JPMorgan Chase & Co. dropped their price target on Senior from $160.00 to $155.00 in a research note on Monday, November 21st.
-Berenberg Bank dropped their price target on Senior from $150.00 to $140.00 in a research note on Monday, November 28th.
+Separately, Berenberg Bank decreased their price target on shares of Senior from $150.00 to $140.00 in a research note on Monday, November 28th.

 Senior Company Profile